-- Loss of appetite or unintended weight loss
+- Loss of appetite.

-- Yellowing of your skin and the whites of your eyes (jaundice)
+- Yellowing of the skin and the whites of the eyes, called jaundice.

 When to see a doctor

-Understanding your pancreas
+Understanding the pancreas

 How pancreatic cancer forms

-- Chronic inflammation of the pancreas (pancreatitis)
+- Chronic inflammation of the pancreas, called pancreatitis.

-- Family history of pancreatic cancer
+- Family history of pancreatic cancer.

 As pancreatic cancer progresses, it can cause complications such as: